oracle/terraform-provider-oci/website/docs/r/database_cloud_exadata_infrastructure.html.markdown

 * `cluster_placement_group_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cluster placement group of the Exadata Infrastructure.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `compute_count` - The number of compute servers for the cloud Exadata infrastructure.
+* `compute_model` - The compute model of the Exadata infrastructure.
 * `cpu_count` - The total number of CPU cores allocated.
 * `customer_contacts` - The list of customer email addresses that receive information from Oracle about the specified Oracle Cloud Infrastructure Database service resource.
 Oracle uses these email addresses to send notifications about planned and unplanned software maintenance updates, information about system hardware, and other information needed by administrators.
 Up to 10 email addresses can be added to the customer contacts for a cloud Exadata infrastructure instance.
 	* `email` - The email address used by Oracle to send notifications regarding databases and infrastructure.
 * `data_storage_size_in_tbs` - Size, in terabytes, of the DATA disk group.
+* `database_server_type` - The database server type of the Exadata infrastructure.
 * `db_node_storage_size_in_gbs` - The local node storage allocated in GBs.
 * `db_server_version` - The software version of the database servers (dom0) in the cloud Exadata infrastructure.
 Example: 20.1.15
 * `defined_file_system_configurations` - Details of the file system configuration of the Exadata infrastructure.